masc-ucsc/docs/docs/pyrope/02-basics.md

-Notice that `nil` is a state in the integer basic type, it is not a new type by itself, it does not represent invalid pointer, but rather invalid integer.
+Notice that `nil` is a state in the integer basic type, it is not a new type by itself, it does not represent an invalid pointer, but rather an invalid integer.
 Also important is that the compiler will guarantee that all the `nil` are eliminated at compile time or a compile error is generated.